Nordic Microdata Database

 Objectives

-The goal of the Nordic Microdata Database project is to create a one-stop service for researchers to use Nordic corporate microdata.
-This will enable researchers to conduct more high-quality research into policy-relevant questions in economics and finance.
+The goal of the Nordic Microdata Database project is to create a one-stop service for researchers and policy makers to use unified Nordic corporate microdata.
+This will enable researchers and policy makers to conduct more high-quality research and policy analysis than previously possible.
 The indirect benefit of this is an improved reseach and policy making landscape in the Nordics.
-NMD will also contribute towards similar goals but regarding household and individual microdata.
+NMD will also eventually contribute towards similar goals but regarding household and individual microdata.

 Project partners